Department of Computer Science

 Core Curriculum Requirements (42 semester credit hours)

-Students seeking the B.S. degree in Computer Science must fulfill University Core Curriculum requirements in the same manner as other students.
+Students seeking the B.S.
+Degree in Computer Science must fulfill University Core Curriculum requirements in the same manner as other students.
 The course listed below will satisfy both degree requirements and Core Curriculum requirements; however, if this course is taken to satisfy both requirements, then students may need to take an additional course in order to meet the minimum number of semester credit hours required for this degree.

 For a complete listing of courses that satisfy the Core Curriculum requirements, see Core Curriculum Component Area Requirements.